 We do this work by considering the challenges each community is facing, and then developing localised solutions that will make the biggest impact.
 In order to create real and lasting change, the social, economic and political realities underpinning climate change must be addressed, in addition to mitigating the effects on the ground.

-We focus on increasing the use of climate information in decision-making — improving individual, household and community capacity to cope with change.
+We’re pioneering new ways of putting reliable climate information and services in the hands of those we work with — improving individual, household and community capacity to cope with change.
 In some cases this means working with government and private sector technology companies to increase the ability to access the information they need to reduce their risks.

 Farmer Mya Nwel, 57, waters her chili plants in Myanmar.
 Mercy Corps is providing technology to help her save water and fertilizer, as well as higher quality seeds.
 "Now our income has increased, and our harvests and crop quality has improved," she says.
 PHOTO: Mercy Corps/Ezra Millstein

 We help farmers diversify their crops and redesign their farmland to maximise their productivity and protect the soil in the face of increasingly severe and frequent droughts.
 We also train herders on how to keep their animals healthy in drier conditions.

 To support their work, we also help increase their access to banking services such as loans and savings, as well as insurance products to help protect their hard work.